Hunting for Dark Matter and New Physics with GECCO: Searches for Annihilating and Decaying Sub-GeV Dark Matter

 When the $S S$ final state is not accessible, the DM's annihilations are strongly suppressed since the cross section scales as $\sv_{\bar{\chi}\chi,0} \sim g_{S\chi}^2\, \sin^2\theta\, y^2$, where $y \ll 1$ is the Yukawa for the heaviest-accessible final state.
 This means correspondingly large values of the couplings are required to give indirect detection signals.
 The red line in the right panel of the figure shows the DM self-annihilation cross section for $(g_{S\chi},\, \sin\theta) = (4\pi, 1)$ (very roughly the maximum coupling values consistent with unitarity).
 GECCO can probe this cross section for most masses and targets we consider.

-Each point in the $(m_\chi, \sv_{\bar{\chi}\chi,0})$ plane corresponds to a range of possible $\sin\theta$ values.
+Due to the annihilation cross section's scaling as the product of the couplings, each point in the $(m_\chi, \sv_{\bar{\chi}\chi,0})$ plane corresponds to a range of possible $\sin\theta$ values.
 The lower end of this range is determined by setting $g_{S\chi} \sim 4\pi$ while the upper end is $\sin\theta = 1$.
 We can conservatively map constraints on the Higgs portal model at each point in this plane by checking whether \emph{any} of the $\sin\theta$ values in this range are permitted.
 Applying this procedure using the constraints from~\cite{Krnjaic:2015mbs} leads to the orange region in the right panel of \cref{fig:higgs_portal}.
 At all points, these constraints are a few orders of magnitude more stringent than GECCO's discovery reach.
 This conclusion holds for other mediator masses $m_S > m_\chi$ above and below the resonance region around $m_S = 2 m_\chi$.
+We also plot an estimate of the CMB constraint assuming a kinetic decoupling temperature of $10^{-6} m_\chi$.
+While a more detailed calculation is possible, we do not pursue it here since the possibility of GECCO observing gamma-ray signals in this scenario is already strongly excluded by other constraints.

 To guide the eye, we also plot curves corresponding to values of the coupling that give the correct DM relic abundance.
 GECCO can discover this benchmark Higgs portal model when the mediator is lighter than the DM and decays into photons or electrons, depending on the observing region.
 For both DM-mediator mass ratios shown, the process relevant for the standard relic abundance calculation is $\bar{\chi}\chi \to S S$.
 While this is not kinematically permitted for $m_\chi < m_S$ when the DM is nonrelativistic, it contributes dominantly to the thermal average involved in the relic abundance calculation since annihilations into SM final states are Yukawa-suppressed, making this an example of forbidden DM~\cite{DAgnolo:2015ujb}.
 Translating the value of $g_{S\chi}$ that gives the correct relic abundance for this scenario into $\sv_{\bar{\chi}\chi,0}$ additionally requires fixing $\sin\theta$, which we set to $1$ in the right panel of \cref{fig:higgs_portal}.\footnote{ Note that there is a weak lower bound on $\sin\theta$ coming from requiring that the DM and mediator thermalize with the SM bath at early times. } If the DM freezes out purely through annihilations into SM particles (as is the case for $m_S \gg m_\chi$), nonperturbatively large values of the DM-mediator coupling are required to give the correct relic abundance ($g_{S\chi} \gtrsim 100$), even for $\sin\theta = 1$.